Klowe123/Unify-Solutions/README.md

 4. General:
     - Enquire about the use of a console application.
 Is this really the desired way the enterprise wants to retrieve this data?
     - Use built in .Net IOC container to inject required components

+## Notes:

+I have not mentioned adding authentication into the above considerations as it is not required for this API.
+However this would also be a common requirement to be added to the Client if requried by the API it was calling